marschall/stored-procedure-proxy/README.md

 - Should we support a ValueExtractor without an int
 - Out parameter default last
 - name of the SPI package
+- type annotation for element in ref cursor